 Major Story Arcs

-Bane shortly after awakening floating out to sea from the aftermath of his battle with Batman takes over a ship which generates nuclear power, plotting to cause a meltdown and finish Ra's plan to destroy Gotham.
+Bane, shortly after awakening, floated out to sea from the aftermath of his battle with Batman, takes over a ship which generates nuclear power, plotting to cause a meltdown and finish Ra's plan to destroy Gotham.
 Nightwing is the first to respond to the disturbance but is captured by Bane.
 However upon awakening he promptly escapes meeting up with Batman and Robin.
 Nightwing and Robin then attempt to stop the reactor from melting down, as Batman and Bane battle once again, Nightwing and Robin however manage to stop Bane's men from making the reactor meltdown.

 Teen Titan Again